CraigChaus/FindYourWayIn/docs/markdown/system-docs/research.md

 # Research document
+This document contains the researchs/multi-criteria analyisis' for the potential tools that could be used in the tech stack.
 ## Maps API Research
-For an app that heavily relies on mapping/routing, it is cruicial to pick the optimal map API.
+This app has many requirements related to mapping and routing.
+[Click here to see the user requirements in the functional design. ]() Therefore, it is cruicial to pick the optimal map API.

 ### Multi-criteria analysis